cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

-> **Note**: This version of the documentation has been archived and is no longer maintained, please move to the [latest version](https://service.cocos.com/document/en/sdkhub-plugins/sdkhub-hms.html).
+> **Note**: this version of the documentation has been archived and is no longer maintained, please move to the [latest version](https://service.cocos.com/document/en/sdkhub-plugins/sdkhub-hms.html).

 # HUAWEI HMS Core Plug-in User Guide